Avanade/Beef/docs/Reference-Data.md

 `Text` | The textual `string` used for display within an application; e.g. within a drop-down.
 `SortOrder` | Defines the sort order (integer) within the underlying reference data collection.
 `IsActive` | Indicates whether the value is active or not.
 It is up to the application what to do when a value is not considered valid.
-... | There are other properties on this base type that can also be used; see [codebase](../src/Beef.Core/RefData/ReferenceDataBase.cs) for more information.

 Additional, secondary properties, are: